kzhou57/github-sync/README.md

 ### Workflow overwriting

 If `destination_branch` and the branch where you will create this workflow will be the same, The workflow (and all files) will be overwritten by `source_branch` files.
 A potential solution is: Create a new branch with the actions file and make it the default branch.

+## Advanced Usage: Without force push
+- By default, we are using `--force` option to push, which will overwrite everything in the destination branch.
+- You can choose to pass empty string to `force_push` parameter, and it will not do a force push.

 ## Advanced Usage: Sync all branches
 1. Make a backup